Italian president to hold govt consultations on Oct. 20-21 | Politics

 Italian president to hold govt consultations on Oct.
 20-21

+Consultations on the formation of Italy's new government, which is widely expected to be led by nationalist leader Giorgia Meloni, will be held on Oct.
+20 and 21, President Sergio Mattarella's office said on Wednesday.
+Meloni led a rightist bloc comprising her Brothers of Italy party, Silvio Berlusconi's Forza Italia and Matteo Salvini's League to a general election victory last month.

-Consultations on the formation of Italy's new government - widely expected to be led by nationalist leader Giorgia Meloni - will be held on Oct.
-20 and 21, the office of President Sergio Mattarella said on Wednesday.
+Consultations on the formation of Italy's new government, which is widely expected to be led by nationalist leader Giorgia Meloni, will be held on Oct.
+20 and 21, President Sergio Mattarella's office said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)